andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

     - write your SQL queries or sophisticated streaming applications
     - and set up your destination for processed data

+- Kinesis Adapter:
+  - A library provided by AWS that allows DynamoDB Streams to be consumed using the Kinesis Client Library (KCL).
+  - Makes DynamoDB Streams behave like Kinesis Streams from an application’s perspective.
+  - KCL + Kinesis Adapter abstracts shard iteration, checkpointing, and parallel processing.
+  - Ideal for high-throughput, near real-time analytics.

 - Elastic Beanstalk:
   - Scenario: After a test deployment in ElasticBeanstalk environment, a developer noticed that all accumulated Amazon EC2 burst balances were lost.
     - Burst balance is tied to the life of an individual EC2 instance.
 Any strategy that replaces the instance resets the balance, while updates that keep the same instance alive retain it.